nikkobaez/sushify-client/README.md

-Sushify - Frontend Web Application: A simple landing page I built to further develop my UI/UX design and Frontend Developer skills.
-The technologies I used to build this application are React, CSS, and Framer Motion.
-Link to website:
+Sushify - Frontend Web Application: Frontend web-based landing page that focuses on user experience creating a fully cohesive design through features such as a dark and light theme, animations, a modern color palette, and typographics.
+The technologies I used to build this are React, CSS, and Framer Motion.
+Link to website: https://shiny-torrone-7dbeb6.netlify.app/